skip to content

-This section contains information on effective ways of supporting students with visual impairments.
+This section contains information on effective ways of supporting students with sight loss.

 • Make directed reading lists available in advance, to enable the student to access and organise the materials as needed